Creamy shrimp fettuccine with garlic, cream, white wine, and peppered with chopped blanched broccoli

 - 2 Tbsp finely chopped fresh parsley

-1 Fill a large 8-quart stock pot at least half full with water and with 1 Tbsp of salt; bring to a boil.
+1 Heat salted water for pasta: Fill a large 8-quart stock pot at least half full with water and with 2 Tbsp of salt; bring to a boil.

-3 Cook the pasta in the large pot of boiling water according to the directions on the package (anywhere from 3 to 12 minutes, depending on the type of pasta you have) until al dente, or still slightly firm.
+3 Cook and drain pasta: Cook the pasta in the large pot of boiling water according to the directions on the package (anywhere from 3 to 12 minutes, depending on the type of pasta you have) until al dente, or still slightly firm.
 Drain and toss with a little olive oil to keep from sticking.

-4 While the pasta is cooking, combine the cream, wine, garlic, and black pepper in a large skillet and bring to a simmer over high heat.
+4 Make the sauce: While the pasta is cooking, combine the cream, wine, garlic, and black pepper in a large skillet and bring to a simmer over high heat.
 Reduce the heat to medium and simmer for 7 to 10 minutes until the mixture thickens.